Carnegie Hall: Icon of Pop Culture

-From the opening concert 125 years ago to modern marvels like the YouTube Symphony Orchestra, Carnegie Hall has become an indelible part of the American cultural landscape, the temple on 57th Street and Seventh Avenue that can be reached (according to the old joke) by one word: practice.
+From the opening concert in 1891 to modern marvels like the YouTube Symphony Orchestra, Carnegie Hall has become an indelible part of the American cultural landscape, the temple on 57th Street and Seventh Avenue that can be reached (according to the old joke) by one word: practice.
 And as the fact that it has a joke at all suggests, its presence is almost as strong in American pop culture as it is in what we might call high culture.

 Pop culture recognizes this, and either doffs its cap or plays around with the idea as the situation demands.
 After all, even James Bond (not known for having a love of classical music among his many virtues) understood what the blonde Czech cellist in 1987’s The Living Daylights meant when she yearned for Carnegie Hall.

 Kara: A famous one!
 “The Lady Rose.”
 Gyorgi got it for me in New York City.
 Maybe some day I’ll play there ... at Carnegie Hall?

 America’s favorite family—the Simpsons, of course—has never visited Carnegie Hall themselves (although the show has had the yellow clan visit New York on three different occasions).
 However, in the episode “A Fish Called Selma,” washed-up Hollywood actor Troy McClure mentions two B-movies that he was in:

 “Hi, I’m Troy McClure.
 You might remember me from such films as The Greatest Story Ever Hulaed and They Came to Burgle Carnegie Hall.”